Looking for things to do in Kyoto at night?

 Completed in 1964, this iconic landmark comes with an observation deck that is filled with tourists during the day to see the 360 panoramic views of this cultural city.

-Nevertheless, the city skyline view at night is equally breathtaking where you can spend some time hanging out on the platform while enjoying the night breeze.
+The city skyline view at night is equally breathtaking where you can spend some time hanging out on the platform while enjoying the night breeze.

 Get your Kyoto Tower entrance ticket at a cheaper price online!